w3c/Guide/bp.md

 ### Is it clear the proposers are not seeking a rubber stamp from W3C?
 *Strongly Recommended*: Proposers of Recommendation-track work should be prepared for the Working Group to make substantive changes to the initial draft in response to feedback.
-A W3C Recommendation sigfifies that a specification has broad consensus across the  membership of W3C.
+A W3C Recommendation signifies that a specification has broad consensus across the  membership of W3C.
 It is particularly important to ensure that a spec both serves a real mainstream need
 *and*  is inclusive of a diverse, worldwide community using different languages, with various levels of ability, and who interact with various levels of trust.
 Likewise, proposed Recommendation-track work should not promote the interests of one group of members at the expense of another, e.g. taking sides in a product-driven "standards war."